 II.
 Admission to the Memorial Museum

-Public access inside the Museum for any persons other than 9/11 Memorial & Museum staff is permissible only upon presentation of a valid ticket, which must be paid in full before entering the memorial museum.
-Entry is only permissible via the main visitor entrance on the north side of the Museum pavilion.
+Public access inside the Memorial Museum for any persons other than 9/11 Memorial & Museum Staff is permissible only upon presentation of a valid ticket, which must be paid in full before entering the Memorial Museum.
+Entry is only permissible via the main visitor entrance on the north side of the Museum Pavilion.

 Valid Memorial Museum tickets must clearly state the date and time of the reservation and have a valid bar code that has never been previously scanned (redeemed).
-A ticket is considered invalid if the date and/or time on the ticket is more than thirty minutes after the visitor attempts to enter or the ticket has been reproduced or duplicated, or if the ticket has previously been redeemed.
+A ticket is considered invalid if the date and/or time on the ticket is more than 30 minutes after the visitor attempts to enter or the ticket has been reproduced or duplicated; or the ticket has previously been redeemed.